 Community Relations Commission

-The Baltimore City Community Relations Commission (CRC) is the City Agency that investigates claims of discrimination and assists people who have been discriminated against by enforcing the laws that protects them.
+The Baltimore City Community Relations Commission (CRC) is a City Agency that investigates claims of discrimination and assists people who have been discriminated against by enforcing the laws that protect them.
 The Baltimore Community Relations Commission combats unlawful discrimination in employment, public accommodation, housing, education, and health and welfare services.
 Discrimination based on race, color, religion, national origin, age, ancestry, sex, physical or mental disability, sexual orientation, gender identity and expression, or marital status is illegal in the City of Baltimore.

 The Baltimore Community Relations Commission consists of 10 members who are appointed by the Mayor and approved by the City Council.
-The members of the Commission serve the Commission without compensation and every year the members of the Commission elect a Commission Chair.
+The members of the Commission serve without compensation and every year the members of the Commission elect a Commission Chair.
 The Chair of and the members of the Baltimore Community Relations Commission have the responsibility of eliminating discrimination in all areas of community life.